← All Articles

 ROI Considerations

 Consider competitive intelligence value.
-Learning how competitors approach AI challenges can save millions in development costs.
-When multiple OEMs attended NVIDIA's autonomous vehicle workshop, shared learnings about sensor fusion approaches accelerated industry-wide progress by an estimated 12-18 months.
+Learning how competitors approach AI challenges can save significant development costs.
+When multiple OEMs attend workshops on shared technical challenges, collective learning accelerates industry-wide progress.

 Finding and Vetting Automotive AI Speakers

 Start with practitioners currently solving automotive AI challenges.
-The head of AI at Aptiv who deployed advanced driver assistance systems across 25 million vehicles offers insights no academic researcher can match.
+Leaders who have deployed advanced driver assistance systems across millions of vehicles offer insights no academic researcher can match.
 These speakers command premium fees but deliver immediate value through tested solutions.

 Evaluate automotive experience critically.
 Many AI experts claim automotive knowledge based on consulting projects or proof-of-concepts.
 Prioritize speakers who've taken systems through full automotive development cycles, including safety certification, supplier integration, and mass production scaling.